Improved local models and new Bell inequalities via Frank-Wolfe algorithms

 Given a shared quantum state $\rho$, i.e., a positive semidefinite Hermitian matrix with trace one, and traceless dichotomic observables $A_x$ and $B_y$, i.e., Hermitian matrices of trace zero and squaring to the identity, one can construct a correlation matrix by letting Alice and Bob measure their half of the shared state with their observables.
-Formally, by the Born rule, the resulting matrix then has an $(x,y)$-entry of the form $\Tr[(A_x\otimes B_y)\rho]$~\cite{NC11}.
+Formally, by the Born rule, the resulting matrix then has $(x,y)$-entries of the form $\Tr[(A_x\otimes B_y)\rho]$~\cite{NC11}.

-The central problem we consider in this work is the membership problem for the local polytope, which is twofold.
-On the one hand, given a correlation matrix inside the local polytope, we seek to decompose it in terms of deterministic strategies, that is, to find a local model.
-On the other hand, given a (quantum) correlation matrix outside the local polytope, we want to produce an explicit separating hyperplane to witness its nonlocality, that is, a Bell inequality.
+The central problem we consider in this work is the membership problem for the local polytope $\mL_m$, which is twofold.
+On the one hand, given a correlation matrix inside $\mL_m$, we seek to decompose it in terms of deterministic strategies, that is, to find a local model.
+On the other hand, given a (quantum) correlation matrix outside $\mL_m$, we want to produce an explicit separating hyperplane to witness its nonlocality, that is, a Bell inequality.
+We address this problem to compute bounds on the nonlocality threshold defined below.

-We also introduce a family of two-qubit states named after Werner~\cite{Wer89}:
+In the bipartite case we focus on a family of two-qubit states named after Werner~\cite{Wer89}: